Involvement Opportunities

 21st Birthday Card

 On August 3rd, 1999, an Aggie was lost on his 21st birthday to alcohol poisoning, from one night of celebratory drinking.
-On their 21st birthday, every Aggie receives our 21st Birthday Card, reminding students to celebrate responsibly.
-When you receive yours, share the message with your peers to promote safe drinking behaviors.
+During the week of their 21st birthday, every Aggie receives our 21st Birthday Card email, reminding students to celebrate responsibly.
+When you receive yours, share the message with your peers to promote responsible and safe choices.

 Campus Ministry Association